tompascall/due-date-calculator/README.md

   end: '09:00' // the format is "hh:mm"
 }
 ```
 If you give a time frame like this, you have this time frame **every day**.
-It can overflow to the next day, if the `start` time is later than the `end` time, like in the example above.
+It can overflow into the next day, if the `start` time is later than the `end` time, like in the example above.

 ####Weekly time frame object
 ```js